pomyslowynick/pomyslowynick.github.io/_posts/2021-11-02-ossu-progress.md

 Wednesday - Not officialy a study day, but got some time to spend on PLA and math assignment.
 Gotta work on my French too, as it is important to retain the information.

 Thursday - Started chapter 1 of Computer Networking, it's very approachable and I can already see some terms I have seen but didn't fully understand come up.
+Finished on page 53.

+Friday - Didn't spend any time on N2T, tried to finish the homework for PLA and focused on the French lesson.

+Saturday - Finished last few exercises in homework for PLA week 4, it takes way more time than the suggested amount, and I have already solved them before.

+Sunday - day off.

+### Week 2 - 22th - 29th Nov
+Monday - Finished PLA, again.
+Feeling like I understood way more this time around, I definitely remember that I felt lost watching chapter 5 videos in 2018.
+Good to see there has been some progress :D

+Tuesday - Continued on with Math Thinking module, still haven't finished problem set I.
+Lecturer has specified that we are not meant to actually solve all the problems, but I want to give it a bit more time.

+Thursday - got hang up on PLB course, I just like it so much I couldn't resist spending the evening solving homework exercises.
+Finished week 6.

 ---
 - [Nand to Tetris Part I](https://www.coursera.org/learn/build-a-computer)